 This first-in-human (FIH) trial aims to establish a safe dose of BNT411 as a monotherapy and

 in combination with atezolizumab, carboplatin and etoposide.
-BNT411 is a TLR7 agonist which is expected to mount broad innate and adaptive immune reactions,
+BNT411 is a toll-like receptor 7

+(TLR7) agonist which is expected to mount broad innate and adaptive immune reactions,

 For Part 1A:

-- Histologically confirmed solid tumor (cytology is allowed for NSCLC and
+- Histologically confirmed solid tumor (cytology is allowed for NSCLC, SCLC and

 pancreatic cancer) that is metastatic or unresectable and for which there is no

 available standard therapy likely to confer clinical benefit, or patients who are not

 For Part 1B:

-- Histologically or cytologically confirmed ES-SCLC (per the Veterans
+- Histologically or cytologically confirmed ES-SCLC (per the Veterans Administration

-- Treatment-free for at least 6 months since last chemo/radiotherapy.
+treatment-free for at least 6 months since last chemo/radiotherapy.

 - Has no interstitial lung disease or active, non-infectious pneumonitis.